This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the base of the slow cooker, combine the oil, garlic, coconut sugar, coconut aminos, fish sauce, peanut butter, lime zest, lime juice, ginger, and Thai chilis.
-Whisk until well combined.
+• In the base of the slow cooker, whisk together the oil, garlic, coconut sugar, coconut aminos, fish sauce, peanut butter, lime zest, lime juice, ginger, and Thai chili peppers until well combined.

 Make the Salad: